 Which Are The Greatest Black And Red Jordans Ever

 The Iconic black and red Jordans, or “bred” is by far the most important Jordan colorway for several reasons.
-A close second, in my opinion, would have to then be the soft UNC blue and white, but that’s another topic for another day.
+A close second, in my opinion, would have to be the soft UNC blue and white, but that’s another topic for another day.
 It would almost be blasphemous if we didn’t begin this article with none other than the Jordan 1 “banned”.

 Jordan 1 ‘banned’